Islandora-Collaboration-Group/icg_information/hack_docs/meetings/02_Wesleyan_2016.md

 1. Jonathan Leamon (Williams - 9/21-22)
 1. Karen Gorss Benko (Williams - 9/21-22)

 ## Next meeting

 May xx-xx, 2017 @ Williams College (Williamstown, MA)

+## Schedule

+### Wednesday, September 21

+* 8:30am Breakfast, get set up
+* 9:30-10:30am Hack/doc begins!
+Introductions + planning
+*  CSV Importer
+*  Islandora-in-a-Box
+*  Notes for the day
+* 10:30-10:35am Break
+* 10:35-11:15am Break into hack/doc groups, check roles and goals
+* 11:15am-12:15pm Hack + doc
+* 12:15-1:15pm Lunch
+* 1:15-3pm Hack + doc
+* 3-3:15pm Break
+* 3:15-4pm Hack + doc
+* 4-5pm Preliminary reporting, discussion about what is going right and what isn’t working
+* Post 5pm Dinner on your own (or we could get dinner together downtown if people are up for it)
+*
+### Thursday, September 22

+* 8:30am Breakfast, get set up, notes for the day
+* 9:30-10:30am Finish documenting and testing (code if necessary)
+* 10:30-10:35am Break
+* 10:35am- 12pm Informal presenting on the finished CSV Importer followed by informal presenting on recommended dev environments
+* 12-1pm Lunch
+* 1-3pm Discuss dev environment plan (to be sent to the Steering Committee for next steps/discussion)
+* 3-3:15pm Break
+* 3:15-4pm Wrap-up
+* 4-5pm Reflection on what has been accomplished and goal setting for what comes next
+* Post 5pm

 ## Notes from the event